How to Perform an On-Page SEO Audit [Updated for 2021]

 Meta Description Best Practices:

-Keep titles within the optimal meta description length between 70 and 160 characters.
+Keep descriptions within the optimal meta description length between 70 and 160 characters.

 Write a unique meta description per page.